liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-existing-plugins-for-liferay-7/xx-optimizing-an-existing-theme-for-liferay-7.markdown

     code?

 **Answer**: [Themelets](/develop/tutorials/-/knowledge_base/7-0/themelets)
 are the answer!
-Themelets are small extendable reusable modular pieces of code, that allow you to quickly make changes to your theme.
+Themelets are small, extendable, reusable modular pieces of code that allow you to make changes to your theme quickly.
 Because they are modular, you can use the same themelet for multiple themes!

 Themelets are just one of the developer features you gain from migrating your